Daniel E. Offutt III Creative Arts Classroom

 The visual arts are such a crucial area for our students to explore, practice, and study.
 I think it’s a wonderful way for children to express themselves without words, cope with their feelings, and help with their mindset.
 Process over product is emphasized and the journey is always more important than the final piece.
 The tools and skills learned in the art studio can carry over to many academic areas and executive functioning skills.

-Our program encourages students to approach new projects and tasks in their own individual way and to take risks.
-The goal is for them to become more confident as they learn and recognize their abilities and strengths through an art medium.
+The TSS art program encourages students to take risks when approaching new projects and tackle each assignment individually and uniquely.
+The goal is for the students to become more confident as they learn and recognize their abilities and strengths through an art medium.